Transfer file ownership from Gmail to Google Workspace using Shared Drives

 5. Activate the Move to Shared Drive process

-Once the move (or transfer) process is started, you can opt to close Folgo, Google Drive, your browser, or your computer.
+Once the move has started, you can safely close Folgo, Google Drive, your browser, or even your computer.
+Folgo will continue processing in the background using Google servers.
+You will receive an email notification once the process is finished.

 Now that the transfer process is initialized, the Folgo UI will display:

-• B. Supplementary Process report (Inspection/Audit report) that contains all your files/folders and their metadata.
+- B. A process report that contains all your files/folders and their metadata.

 Once the transfer request is finished, the Folgo UI will:

-The files that were transferred/moved (in Step 2 of section B) by the Personal Google account user are now owned by the Workspace account domain (organization).
+After the move is complete, the files moved by the personal Google account user are now owned by the Google Workspace domain.

-The Move to Shared Drive process will copy or transfer all the files and subfolders, but it won't copy the root folder of the selected folder to be shared.
+The Move to Shared Drive process moves or copies the selected files and subfolders, but it does not recreate the root folder itself.
+Only the content inside the selected folder is transferred.